The Orlik-Terao algebra and 2-formality: Introduction

 \end{small} So $I_2$ is not a complete intersection, though it is Gorenstein.
 In general, $I_2$ need not even be Cohen-Macaulay, and often has multiple components.
 For the Non-Fano arrangement the primary decomposition of $I_2$ is

-In particular, if $I \ne I_2$, the primary decomposition is nontrivial. \end{exm} When $\A$ is 2-formal, it is possible to give a simple necessary and sufficient combinatorial criterion for $I_2$ to be a complete intersection. \begin{cor} Let $\A$ be a 2-formal arrangement of rank $n$, with $|\A|=d$.
-Then $I_2$ is a complete intersection iff
+In particular, if $I \ne I_2$, the primary decomposition is nontrivial. \end{exm} When $\A$ is 2-formal, it is possible to give a necessary combinatorial criterion for $I_2$ to be a complete intersection. \begin{cor} Let $\A$ be a 2-formal arrangement of rank $n$, with $|\A|=d$.
+If $I_2$ is a complete intersection, then

 \end{cor} \begin{proof} First, since $b_2$ is the dimension of the Orlik-Solomon algebra in degree two,

 where $J$ denotes the Orlik-Solomon ideal.
 Now, by the result of Orlik-Terao mentioned earlier, $\ao$ has the same Hilbert function as the Orlik-Solomon algebra.
 This means